eldendo/Fun-With-Computers/README.md

 ## by ir.
 Marc Dendooven
 ---
 # Introduction
+Let's be clear: This is **not** a manual to build a PC from parts.
+As a former instructor in Computer Science and Structured Computer Organisation I always wanted to create a large (guided) practicum where students would build there own computer, but I never found the time.
+Now retired I write this text as a part of a series called **Fun with computers**.

 Like a Jedi has to build his own light-sword, a computer scientist needs to build his own computer system.
 This doesn't need to be in real hardware, this can perfectly be done in a simulator.
 Of course nobody prevents you to build a real system, but a simulator is more flexible, much cheaper, and more fun since you can try lot's of variations.
+I will use [**Carl Burch's LOGISIM 2.7.1**](http://www.cburch.com/logisim/index.html).
+Of course you can use an other simulator if you want.

 # Theoretical concepts
 ## Computers